Study Demonstrates Superiority of Kerecis Fish-Skin for Diabetic Foot Ulcer Treatment

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20241004770709/en/

 Kerecis is presenting the findings of the Odinn study at SAWC, currently happening in Las Vegas.
-Visit the Kerecis booth shown here behind Kerecis' Medical Director Dr. Gunnar Johannsson, founder and CEO Fertram Sigurjonsson, and Dr. John Lantis, key author of the NEJM Evidence article.
+Visit the Kerecis booth shown here behind Kerecis' Medical Director Dr. Gunnar Johannsson, founder and CEO Fertram Sigurjonsson, and Dr. John Lantis, Chairman of the Scientific Advisory Board.
 Kerecis (Photo: Business Wire)

 Kerecis's presentation of the study results met with an overwhelmingly positive reception during the Symposium on Advanced Wound Care (SAWC) held this month in Las Vegas.